Share:

 Education and Training

-This category accepts abstracts on education and training programmes on the identification of gaps in professional preparation and skills needed, and on how to maintain skills and competencies in the field of HSCT and cellular therapies.
+This category accepts abstracts on education and training programmes, identification of gaps in professional preparation and skills needed, and on how to maintain skills and competencies in the field of HSCT and cellular therapies.

 43